Abdul00YO/Abdul00YO/README.md

 - 🔭 Currently working on **AI-driven web apps** and **sportswear brand tech projects**
 - 🌱 Learning more about **Deep Learning, MLOps, and Scalable Web Development**
 - 🤝 Open to collaborating on **AI, Data Science, and SaaS projects**
-- ⚡ Fun fact: I enjoy combining **sports & tech innovation** to create unique solutions
+- ⚡ Fun fact: I enjoy combining **AI & tech innovation** to create unique solutions

 ---